jiamingqiu/densityFPCA/README.md

 # to build vignettes, uncomment the following
 # devtools::install_github('jiamingqiu/densityFPCA', build_vignettes = TRUE)
 ```
 See the vignette for quick start guide.
-Currently function documentations are written as inline comments within the function body.
-Will be updated to proper R documentation.